The Best Gas Grills for Summer 2026, by Backyard Type

 The honest framing: under $600, you're buying for three to five seasons of use, not a decade.
 The Weber Spirit E-310 will outlast the Char-Broil by roughly that ratio — if you can stretch to $579, the Weber is the better buying math.
 If $463 is the firm ceiling, the Char-Broil 475 is the right call.
 Skip the Monument unless you have a specific reason to limit yourself to $329.

-When the Memorial Day Math Actually Works
+When the Summer Math Actually Works

 Two anti-patterns worth avoiding.
 Don't chase a "doorbuster" no-name brand on a six-burner cart for $399 — those grills are built to a 12-month standard and reach end-of-life well inside their warranty period.
-And don't wait for "the perfect price" on Weber Spirit or Genesis stock; those models discount predictably but not deeply, and a $50 hold-out can cost you the model in your size if Memorial Day stock runs out.
+And don't wait for "the perfect price" on Weber Spirit or Genesis stock; those models discount predictably but not deeply, and a $50 hold-out can cost you the model in your size if Father's Day stock runs out.

 See all 10 products ranked by the community